JadinLuong/explorer-jes-fvt/README.md

 1. Install Node with NPM
 2. Run `npm install`
 3. Install Mozilla Firefox
+4. Access to a Zowe install running on z/OS

 ### Run Tests:

+Parameter values should be replaced with your own

 ```
 USERNAME=IBMUSER \
 PASSWORD=12345678 \